Modified log-Sobolev inequalities for strongly log-concave distributions: Concentration

 \section{Concentration}

-One application of the modified log-Sobolev inequalities is to show concentration inequalities, via the Herbst argument \citep[see, e.g.][]{BT06,BLM13}.
-The following lemma is a slight variant of \citep[Lemma 5]{HS19}.
-For completeness we include a proof.
+One application of the modified log-Sobolev inequalities is to show concentration inequalities, via the Herbst argument \citep[see, e.g.,][]{BT06,BLM13}.
+In the discrete setting, concentration inequalities have been obtained by \citet[Section 5]{Goel04} and can also be obtained by combining various results by \cite{BG99,Sam05,BHT06}.
+The following lemma and its proof are a small modification of \citep[Lemma 5]{HS19}.
+For completeness, we include all details.

 \begin{lemma} Let $P$ be the transition matrix of a reversible Markov Chain with stationary distribution $\pi$ on a finite set $\Omega$, and $f:\Omega\rightarrow\=R$ be some observable function.
 Then,